imn0th1ng/ox_doorlock/README.md

 # Description (QB added)
-Personally i wanted to use this script into my qb-core server and i see there is no support for qb-core so i said why not i hope it will be help to your server
+Personally i wanted to use this script into my qb-core server and i see there is no support for qb-core so i said why not i hope it will be help to your server.
+Also when you download the file please change the script name to "ox_doorlock" otherwise it will cause problems in script.

 # Ox Doorlock